populationgenetics/exercises/HWexercise/HW.md

 d)  finally calculate how big of proportion your number in c constitutes of the 6 children with the disease

-If you get stuck despite this hint then feel free to move to the next exercise.
+If you get stuck despite this hint then please move on to the next exercise (you cam always return, if you have extra time at the end)!

 **Exercise 2**
 *Silene nutans* is a hermaphroditic plant that is